It’s an age of skinny budgets for land agencies. How do trail users keep trails like this one from going feral?

 Answer 1: Give the trails a rest when they are wet enough that your passage leaves footprints deeper than ¼ inch (hikers) or ruts deeper than ¼ inch (mountain bikers) – footprints and ruts greatly accelerate the way water works on and erodes a trail.
 Answer 2: Perform some light trail maintenance yourself while you hike or bike—there are many easy things we can each do to improve a trail.

 - Next, consider a pair of garden clippers like those pictured.
-If you’ve already removed the larger, woodier branches choking a trail, you might return on a future pass with a pair of clippers or shears to cut back those pesky vines and runners that scratch arms and legs as you pass.
+If you’ve already removed the larger, woodier branches choking a trail, you might return on a future pass with a pair of clippers or shears to cut back those pesky vines that scratch arms and legs as you pass.
 If two of you are walking a trail, divide and conquer with one of you manning the saw, the other the clippers.

 - Finally a lightweight, metal garden trowel has occasional uses in the Wenatchee Foothills where, every year, a number of horseback riders use the trails too soon and crater the trail’s surface with deep hoof prints.
 For such problems a trowel can be used to patch particularly deep post holes.